slk333/lib-ogame/README.md

 ### costs and durations helpers

-the helpers detect the given structure current level:
+These helpers detect the structure's current level:

 ```typescript
 computeStructureUpgradeCostForPlanet(planet, "metalMine")